elijahmont3x/blue-green-deploy/README.md

 # Blue/Green Deployment System

-A utility for implementing zero-downtime deployments using the blue/green deployment strategy.
+A comprehensive utility for implementing zero-downtime deployments using the blue/green deployment strategy.
 This toolkit enables continuous integration and deployment pipelines to maintain two identical environments, gradually shift traffic between them, and achieve seamless updates with no downtime.

 ## What Is This?